Broadbeach Waters, Queensland: Attractions

 Pacific Fair, the largest shopping centre on the Gold Coast is located on Hooker Boulevard in Broadbeach Waters, not far from the intersection on the Gold Coast Highway.
 As a result of several redevelopments over the years Pacific Fair boasts over 400 specialty stores, five anchor department stores, two supermarkets, two food courts and a multi cinema complex.

-In January 2014 work began on re-developing and re-branding the shopping centre. $670 million is being spent on expanding the centre to cater for a 120 new specialty stores, making the centre the fourth largest in the nation and second in Queensland, only Westfield Chermside in Brisbane is larger.
+In January 2014 work began on re-developing and re-branding the shopping centre. $670 million was spent on expanding the centre with 120 new specialty stores, making the centre the fourth largest in Australia in 2016.